James-Oswald/RAIR-Bingo/README.md

 # RAIR-Lab-Bingo
 A comedic bingo web application for the RAIR-Lab at RPI.
+This is a rework of SUNY Albany Impeachment Bingo from 2018

 # Use
 Can be ran as a simple localhost web app with python 3 by running